vip-co/navyabookpublication/README.txt

 - script.js
 - qr-payment.jpg

-Before publishing: replace +917690829848 in script.js with the official WhatsApp number.
+Before publishing: replace +917665565977in script.js with the official WhatsApp number.
 Also verify all project terms, payout figures, registration fees, refund policy and payment recipient.